carpentries-incubator/SDC-BIDS-fMRI/README.md

 To acquire the data we use [Amazon AWS CLI](https://aws.amazon.com/cli/).
 You can set up and configure the **awscli** python tool using instructions from here: https://aws.amazon.com/.

-To download (**be aware of large download size!**) the subset of the data used for the tutorial:
+To download (**warning: large download size!**) the subset of the data used for the tutorial:

 ```
 cd scwg2018_python_neuroimaging
 cat download_list | xargs -I '{}' aws s3 sync --no-sign-request s3://openneuro/ds000030/ds000030_R1.0.5/uncompressed/derivatives/fmriprep/{} ./data
 ```
-Finally open up the jupyter notebook to explore the tutorial:
+Finally open up the jupyter notebook to explore the tutorials:
 ```
 cd scwg2018_python_neuroimaging
 #If using anaconda